-The City of Detroit - Wayne County Seasonal High Tunnel Educational Initiative aims to improve the outlook for agricultural producers in the most urban area of Michigan.
-Working through funding from the USDA Natural Resources Conservation Service (NRCS), the Council will provide workshops and technical assistance to local producers in an effort to extend the growing season and increase the availability of locally grown fruits and vegetables in Detroit.
+The Southeast Michigan Seasonal High Tunnel Educational Initiative aims to improve the outlook for agricultural producers in the most urban area of Michigan.
+Working through funding from the USDA Natural Resources Conservation Service (NRCS), the SRA provides workshops and technical assistance to local producers in an effort to extend the growing season and increase the availability of locally grown fruits and vegetables in Detroit and surrounding regions.

 - Extended growing season,

 - Enhanced local food production,

 - Reduction of inputs of nutrients and/or pesticides,